-Hope runs two Safe Houses, both in rented buildings.
+Hope runs two Safe Houses, both in rented buildings in the North of Tanzania.
 One in Mugumu, and the other in Butiama.
 The number of girls increases dramatically during ‘cutting seasons’ as we never turn anyone away.
+We currently have the following number of girls residing in our Safe Houses:

 Rhobi often gets a phone call from activists in a village saying girls are about to be cut the next day.
 Previously these remote villages were very hard to find, (which is why we started mapping).